yosemitebandit/vebsite/content/notes/clojure.md

 * `->` vs `->>` -- both are "threading macros,"
 the former puts results as the first arg, the latter as the last arg, some good examples are [here](http://jdevuyst.blogspot.com/2013/11/thoughts-on-clojure-threading-macros.html)
+* I don't like threading..think I need to practice doing things in the non-threading manner first..

+now checking out this [spell-checker tutorial](http://www.bernhardwenzel.com/blog/2015/02/01/clojure-hands-on-tutorial-for-beginners-building-a-spell-checker)

+* recall clojure lists are unordered collections (vectors are the ordered form)

 todo: split into basics + vim, webapps and quil